Professor Rosie Campbell Professor of Politics, Birkbeck College

 Jason Edwards is a political theorist who has written on both the history of political thought and contemporary political theory.
 He is particularly interested in British political thought and debates on the state and the constitution in the United Kingdom.
 Jason’s current research focuses on how the organization of public space in Britain, France and the USA since the late 18th century has shaped the character of modern democratic politics.

-Dr Dermot Hodson Lecturer in Political Economy, Birkbeck College
+Dr Dermot Hodson Reader in Political Economy, Birkbeck College

-Dermot Hodson is Reader in Political Economy at Birkbeck.
-He worked as an economist at the European Commission’s Directorate General for Economic and Financial Affairs before joining Birkbeck in 2007.
+Dermot Hodson worked as an economist at the European Commission’s Directorate General for Economic and Financial Affairs before joining Birkbeck in 2007.
 His research focuses on macroeconomic policy as well as regional policy, social policy and the ratification of treaties, primarily in the European Union.